NeuralFlex/Gen-AI-Roadmap/interviewer_chatbot/README.md

 You’ll be prompted to:

-1. Enter cv path
+1. Enter **cv path**
 2. Enter an **interview topic** (e.g., “Python”, “R Language”, “Machine Learning”).
 3. Choose the **question type** – `broad`, `narrow_up`, or `follow_up`.

-The system will then conduct a complete AI-driven interview session directly in the terminal.
+The system will then conduct a complete AI-driven interview session directly in the terminal and optionally **send the feedback summary to your Slack channel**.